How do you deal with online trolls?

 1.1 Establish House Rules

-All brand platforms should have some form of house rules or some form of community policy.
+All brand platforms should have some form of house rules or community policy.
 These rules should be public and clear to anyone interacting with your brand.

 Most troll activity can be blocked, deleted, or banned.
 But to minimise the risk of a backlash, you should never take such actions for any other reason than policy violations.